Day 1: Arrive in Astana (Nur-Sultan), Airport Pick-up

 |

-Day 10: Astana Airport See-off
+Day 10: Almaty Airport See-off

 After appreciating Kazakhstan’s untouched nature and classic architecture, are you attracted by its uniqueness and mystery?
 If you want to expand your travel to other Central Asian countries, such as Uzbekistan and Tajikistan, to explore the legendary historical sites of ancient Central Asia in-depth, please feel free to contact us to customize your itinerary!